Public Records Requests

 The City will make every effort to provide responsive records in a reasonable time.
 Pursuant to state law, you will be notified within 10 calendar days from the date of receipt of your request:

 - Whether the City has records responsive to your request and the page count and required payment, if applicable, to produce copies of such records, and/or

 - Whether the City has records responsive to your request, but which are exempt from disclosure and the reasons for exemption, and/or

 - Whether the City requires an extension of time to determine whether it has records responsive to your request.

-The California PRA states that copies of records must be provided "promptly" within a reasonable expectation of time in consideration of the circumstances of the request (Cal.
-Govt.
-Code Section 6253 (b)).
-The "10-day" and "14-day extension" language in the California PRA is commonly misperceived as the time frame in which to produce documents; however, that is not that case.
-The PRA specifically states the agency must respond within 10 days (or 24 days if extended by 14 days) to notify the requester whether records exist and will be disclosed (Cal.
-Govt.
-Code Section 6253 (c)).
+The PRA states that records must be provided "promptly" within a reasonable expectation of time with consideration of the circumstances of the request (Ca. Gov. Code Section 7922.530(a)).
+The "10-day" and "14-day extension" language in the PRA is commonly misperceived as the time frame within which records must be produced.
+However, that is not the case.
+The PRA specifically states the agency must respond within 10 calendar days (or 24 calendar days if extended by 14 days) to notify the requester of whether records exist and will be disclosed (Ca. Gov. Code Section 7922.535).

 While the PRA provides members of the public with access to public records, it is not unlimited in its scope.
 California courts have acknowledged that members of the public may request documents from municipalities pursuant to the PRA even if they are unable to precisely identify the documents sought, but the request must still reasonably describe the information contained in the records sought such that the municipality can locate the records with “reasonable effort” [Cal.
 First Amend.
 Coalition v.
 Superior Court (1998) 67 Cal.
 App.
 4th 159].